notmatthancock/notmatthancock.github.io/_posts/2015-06-14-what-is-pca.markdown

     \sum_{j=2}^{p} \lambda_j
 $$

-This is an absolute sort of error measure (not as in $L_1$).
+This is an absolute error measure.
 We could make it a relative error by measuring:

 $$
     \frac{ \sum_{j=2}^{p} \lambda_j } { \sum_{j=1}^{p} \lambda_j }